conflabermits/stream-chatbot/README.md

 ## Features

 - **Twitch Chat Commands** — Polls, quotes, alphabetizer, and more
-- **Music Request System** — Viewers request YouTube songs via chat; audio plays through an OBS browser source overlay
+- **Streamer Songlist Integration** — Automatically fetches the next song from your Streamer Songlist queue and plays it through an OBS browser source overlay
 - **Real-time Overlay** — WebSocket-driven "Now Playing" overlay with animated EQ visualizer, track info, and transparent background for OBS
-- **Rate Limiting** — Configurable cooldown to prevent spam (2 requests per 10 minutes per user)

 ## Music Request System

 ### How It Works

-1. The chatbot listens for `!request` commands in Twitch chat
-2. When a viewer requests a song, the bot searches the YouTube Data API and adds the top result to a queue
+1. The bot interfaces with the Streamer Songlist API to fetch the top song from your channel's queue
-3. A local web server (port `38080`) serves an HTML overlay page at `http://localhost:38080/music`
+2. A local web server (port `38080`) serves an HTML overlay page at `http://localhost:38080/music`
-4. The overlay connects via WebSocket and receives real-time state updates (current track, queue, pause state)
+3. The overlay connects via WebSocket and receives real-time state updates (current track, pause state)
-5. The YouTube IFrame API plays audio in the browser source — OBS captures the audio output
+4. The YouTube IFrame API plays audio in the browser source — OBS captures the audio output
+5. When a track finishes, the bot sends `!setPlayed` in Twitch chat to automatically advance your Streamer Songlist queue

 ### Music Request Commands